From Justin to Kelly: Plot

-Alexa texts Justin, pretending to be Kelly and tells him to meet at a bar instead of the beach.
-Alexa sings about how she is wishing for love ("Wish Upon a Star"), and when Justin shows up she tells him that Kelly has a boyfriend back home, and calls Luke and asks him to come to Florida.
-Eddie continues to look for his online date, but gets beat up by a jock and misses their rendezvous.
+Alexa, pretending to be Kelly, texts Justin and instructs him to meet her at a bar instead of the beach.
+Alexa sings about her desire for love, and when Justin arrives, she tells him that Kelly has a boyfriend back home.
+She calls Luke and asks him to come to Florida.
+Eddie continues his search for his online date but gets beaten up by a jock and misses their rendezvous.

-Later, Kelly is upset at Justin for not showing up at the beach ("Madness"), and Luke shows up and claims Kelly is his girlfriend.
-Luke and Justin start to fight but agree to settle things with a hovercraft race.
-Luke is injured, and Brandon gets a ticket from Cutler for gambling on the race.
-Justin asks Alexa for advice on how to win Kelly back, but Alexa kisses him, which Kelly sees.
-Carlos gets angry at Kaya for interfering with his life but later realizes that he should've stood up to his boss sooner, and apologizes to Kaya by arranging a romantic dinner for the two of them in a pool.
+Later, Kelly feels upset when Justin fails to show up at the beach.
+Luke appears and claims that Kelly is his girlfriend.
+Luke and Justin decide to settle their differences through a hovercraft race, but Luke gets injured during the race.
+Brandon receives another ticket, this time from Cutler, the police officer, for gambling on the race.
+Justin seeks advice from Alexa on how to win Kelly back, but Alexa kisses him, which Kelly witnesses.
+Carlos becomes angry with Kaya for interfering in his life but later realizes he should have stood up to his boss earlier.
+He apologizes to Kaya by arranging a romantic dinner for them in a pool.

+Kelly watches from a distance as Alexa approaches, pretending to want food.
+Kelly confronts her about Luke and Justin, and Alexa lies, claiming that Justin called her and said he only wanted to be with Alexa.
+Kelly apologizes.
+Later, at a bar, the girls are dancing when Justin arrives and tries to get Kelly's attention.
+She leaves, and he follows her, confronting her about her recent behavior.
+Kelly reveals what Alexa told her, and they argue.
+Kelly realizes something is amiss as Justin storms off.
+Back inside, Kelly picks up Alexa's phone when it falls and discovers the messages between her and Justin.
+Alexa confesses to being jealous of the attention Kelly receives from guys.
+Kelly leaves, and Justin approaches her.
+Alexa tells Kelly she stopped Justin and admits to trying to keep them apart.
+She arranges for Justin and Kelly to reunite.

-At a bar that night, Kelly picks up Alexa's phone and sees the messages between her and Justin, and Alexa confesses that she was jealous of all the attention Kelly gets from guys.
-Alexa admits to Justin that she's been trying to keep him and Kelly apart, and arranges for the two to reunite ("Anytime").
-The next day Justin and Kelly, Kaya and Carlos, Brandon and Cutler, and Eddie and Lizzie dance at a pool party ("That's the Way (I Like It)").
+The following day, Justin and Kelly, Kaya and Carlos, Brandon and Cutler, and Eddie and Lizzie all dance at a pool party, enjoying their time together.